enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 **How do you build a reduced model?**
 	You assume that c'B=0.

+What problem do we run into while convolving HRF?
+	1. We have to take long signal delay so that the HRF won't mix
+	2. Serial Auto-correlation: Since the HRF

 cWhat is the point of doing a Statistical Analysis of the BOLD RESPONSE?![[Pasted image 20220705084056.png]]